Gift Wrapping Ideas for All Skill Levels

 It reminds us of this housewarming gift we’ve given before, but even easier to throw together last-minute!
 No wrapping necessary.
 Our favorite part is that new homeowners can use the basket (and everything inside!) in their new home.

 Sometimes the hardest part of wrapping a present is finding all of the supplies to get the job done.
 We’re usually scrambling to throw together a gift last-minute, and you go to get some tissue paper and you’re totally out!
 Or you run out of tape when you only have one side of the paper taped down.
 Ugh.
 The worst.

 Marshalls has these gift box sets with every.single.piece included.
 Seriously.
 The box, the tissue paper, the ribbon, and the tag.
 Everything!

 It took us about 2 minutes to wrap up this fleece.
-Whenever we see these gift box sets available (this one was only $4.99), we scoop up a few.
+Whenever we see these gift box sets available, we scoop up a few.
 So good to have on hand for gift-giving emergencies!